MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 ## Applications of oracles in smart contracts {#applications-of-oracles-in-smart-contracts}

-The following are common use-cases for oracles in Ethereum:
+The following are common use-cases for oracles in Nephele:

 ### Retrieving financial data {#retrieving-financial-data}

 [Decentralized finance](/defi/) (DeFi) applications allow for peer-to-peer lending, borrowing, and trading of assets.
 This often requires getting different financial information, including exchange rate data (for calculating the fiat value of cryptocurrencies or comparing token prices) and capital markets data (for calculating the value of tokenized assets, such as gold or the US dollar).

-A DeFi lending protocol, for example, needs to query current market prices for assets (e.g., ETH) deposited as collateral.
+A DeFi lending protocol, for example, needs to query current market prices for assets (e.g., NEPH) deposited as collateral.
 This lets the contract determine the value of collateral assets and determine how much it can borrow from the system.

 Popular “price oracles” (as they are often called) in DeFi include Chainlink Price Feeds, Compound Protocol’s [Open Price Feed](https://compound.finance/docs/prices), Uniswap’s [Time-Weighted Average Prices (TWAPs)](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/oracles), and [Maker Oracles](https://docs.makerdao.com/smart-contract-modules/oracle-module).

 Builders should understand the caveats that come with these price oracles before integrating them into their project.
 This [article](https://blog.openzeppelin.com/secure-smart-contract-guidelines-the-dangers-of-price-oracles/) provides a detailed analysis of what to consider when planning to use any of the price oracles mentioned.

-Below is an example of how you can retrieve the latest ETH price in your smart contract using a Chainlink price feed:
+Below is an example of how you can retrieve the latest NEPH price in your smart contract using a Chainlink price feed:

 ```solidity
 pragma solidity ^0.6.7;